YodeSkye/SkyeTag/README.md

 - **SkyeLibrary**: Utilities and UI controls for SkyeTag (local or GitHub-hosted `.nupkg`)
 - **TagLibSharp**: Reads/writes metadata from audio files
-- **Microsoft.VisualBasic**: Required for legacy compatibility and certain WinForms features
 - **MetaBrainz.MusicBrainz**: Interfaces with the MusicBrainz API for album and artist data
 - **MetaBrainz.MusicBrainz.CoverArt**: Retrieves album artwork from the Cover Art Archive